The prestigious Patricia Baird Prize recognizes excellence in Medical Genetics research by trainees.

 Trainees must be supervised by Medical Genetics faculty members.
-There is no limit to the amount of students a supervisor can nominate; however it is anticipated that the award will generally be won by a senior trainee.
+There is no limit to the number of students a supervisor may nominate; however it is anticipated that the award will generally be won by a senior trainee.

 Applicants may also present a poster in the Research Day competition, but the Patricia Baird Prize winner will be excluded from selection for a Research Day poster prize.
-Past winners and finalists of the Patricia Baird Prize will be excluded from the current competition.
+Past winners and finalists of the Patricia Baird Prize will be excluded from the current Patricia Baird Prize competition.

 Evaluation and Nomination Procedures: